ebikdeli/bigfin/readme.md

 We have used very simple and primitive chat server in this project in the 'chat' app so we are using 'ASGI' as web gateway interface.

+All applications are bundles in a directory called 'apps' for better management.